Application Deadline: January 31, 2019 4:00 PM EDT

 International Travel Supplement (optional)

-Applicants who wish to be considered for International Travel Supplement should complete the special sections of the application, including a proposed travel plan, schedule, and budget.
-The incremental research enabled by the International Travel Supplement should be described in a separate, dedicated section of the research plan so that the base research plan may still be selected even if the funds for a travel supplement are not provided.
+Applicants who wish to be considered for International Travel Supplement should complete the special sections of the application, including a proposed two-year travel plan, schedule, and budget.
+The incremental research enabled by the International Travel Supplement should be described in a separate, dedicated section of the research plan so that the base research plan may still be selected even if the funds for a International Travel Supplement are not provided.

 For additional information about the Fusion Energy Sciences (FES) Postdoctoral Research Program, please visit: http://www.orau.gov/doe-fes-postdoc/